mrakitin/prime-number-calc/README.md

 5. Ensure all tests pass
 6. Submit a pull request

+**Note**: All pull requests automatically trigger the CI/CD pipeline.
+Make sure your code builds and tests pass on all supported platforms.

 ## License

 This project is open source and available under the MIT License.